htcondor/htcondor/docs/man-pages/condor_token_request_approve.rst

 fully signed token from the daemon and use it to authenticate with the TOKEN method.

-**NOTE** that any user can request a very powerful token, even allowing them to be the HTCondor administrator.
-Review token requests carefully to ensure you understand what authorization you are approving.
-The only safe way to approve a request is to have the request ID communicated out-of-band, ensuring the request's authenticity.
+**NOTE** that any user can request a very powerful token, even allowing them to be the HTCondor administrator; such requests can only be approved by an administrator.
+Review token requests carefully to ensure you understand what identity you are approving.
+The only safe way to approve a request is to have the request ID communicated out-of-band and verify it matches the expected, request contents, ensuring the request's authenticity.

 By default, users can only approve requests for their own identity (that is, a user authenticating as ``bucky@cs.wisc.edu`` can only approve token requests for the identity